kendal-in-tech/Server-Setup---Active-Directory/README.md

 5. Lets Begin With Windows Server Installation.
 Attach the Windows Server ISO to the VM via the Media --> DVD Drive attachment feature on Hyper-V.

-6. Install Windows Server.+
+6. Install Windows Server.

-8. Create Administrator Password as prompted.
+7. Create Administrator Password as prompted.

-9. Once Administrator password is created, the login screen with appear.
+8. Once Administrator password is created, the login screen with appear.
 Please Login as Administrator.

+9. Once logged in for first time, you should see the Server Manager GUI.
+Please create a checkpoint.

 10.